Codeup-NLP-Project/NLP-Project/README.md

 > - Utilized a class method using cross-validate to fit and evaluate models on a specified number of KFolded splits, garnering an average validate accuracy score for each classifier type.
 > - Chose the best model from cross-validation and evaluated the accuracy on out-of-sample test data.

+#### Cross-validation:
+> - For more information on the workings of cross-validation, visit https://scikit-learn.org/stable/modules/cross_validation.html

 <a name='model_takeaways'></a>
 ### Modeling Takeaways